Yonodactyl/Drinksly-Web/assets/presskit/about-the-app.md

 Meanwhile, you’ll always have up-to-date info on your housemates’ statuses, synced automatically through iCloud.
 You can also set up notifications to let you know when a housemate’s status changes, which might come in handy if your housemate is busy, but you’re really eager to talk to them about the hilarious tweet you just wrote.

 Oh Bother is a simple to use, beautifully designed, free app for iPhone.
-It allows users to tip a few bucks and get a few fun cosmetic options (alternate icons, color palettes, and perhaps more in the future) as a thank-you hug.
+It allows users to make a small in-app purchase to support the app and get a few fun cosmetic options in return (alternate icons, color palettes, and perhaps more in the future).